Charcoal trader escapes death as Probox is set ablaze in Mwingi town

-A charcoal trader today escaped death by a whisker after an irate gang of youth flushed him out of his probox car and set it ablaze.
+A charcoal trader today escaped death by a whisker after an irate gang of youths flushed him out of his Toyota Probox car and set it ablaze.

 The man who was not immediately identified was ferrying about 10 bags of charcoal allegedly from Ngomeni area when he was stopped by the irate gang in Mwingi town demanding to see his permits.